CorrelAid/hugo-website/content/de/blog/data-science-books-to-read.md

 ---
 title: "Data Science is not just about Data Science"
 date: 2018-05-01T00:00:00+02:00
 image: "509-data-science-books.jpg"
 summary: "7 Popular Science Books that you have to read"
 author: "Johannes"
+draft: false
+meta:
+  title: "CorrelAid - Data Science is not just about Data Science"
+  description: "The other day I went through the list of books I have read over the last
+                half a year.
+And I noticed that most popular science books on that list were somewhat related to data science – in one way or the other."
+  image: "509-data-science-books.jpg"
+  keywords: "CorrelAid, Data4Good, Reading, Data Science Books"
 ---